'A little bit more outrageous': Steve Chadwick's life in politics - and what's next

 "If you make decisions without taking the public with you and explaining properly, there'll be all sorts of suggestions and name calling."

-In 2015, Chadwick led the council in establishing Te Tatau of Te Arawa, aimed at strengthening trust and partnership with mana whenua Te Arawa.
+In 2015, Chadwick led the council in establishing Te Tatau o Te Arawa, aimed at strengthening trust and partnership with mana whenua Te Arawa.

 Critics claimed the concept was undemocratic.
 Over 1000 submissions were made on the proposal.